hasura/learn-graphql/tutorials/frontend/rescript-react-apollo/tutorial-site/content/intro-to-graphql.md

 ---
 title: "Intro to GraphQL"
-metaTitle: "Intro to GraphQL | GraphQL React Apollo Hooks Tutorial"
+metaTitle: "Intro to GraphQL | ReScript React Apollo Tutorial"
 metaDescription: "What is GraphQL?
 GraphQL is a specification for how to talk to an API.
 This part also covers GraphQL vs REST with an example and takes you over benefits of GraphQL"
 ---

 ## What is GraphQL?

 GraphQL is a specification for how to talk to an API.
 It's typically used over HTTP where the key idea is to `POST` a "query" to an HTTP endpoint, instead of hitting different HTTP endpoints for different resources.

 GraphQL is designed for developers of web/mobile apps (HTTP clients) to be able to make API calls to fetch the data they need from their backend APIs conveniently.

 ## GraphQL vs REST: an example

 Let's say you have an API to fetch a user's profile and their address.
 In a typical REST scenario, this is what the request/response would look like:

 ![GraphQL API example](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-react/rest-api.png)